Nobuo Uematsu: Personal life

 Uematsu resides in Tokyo with his wife, Reiko, whom he met during college.
 They have a summer cabin in Yamanakako, Yamanashi.
 In his spare time, he enjoys watching professional wrestling, drinking beer, and bicycling.
 Uematsu has said he originally wanted to become a professional wrestler, mentioning it was a career dream when he was younger.
+He became a fan of the Chicago Bears after meeting Mike Ditka.